cuboulder-MSD/digColl_coShakespeareFestival/README.md

 Statement in collection: Copyright and other restrictions may apply.
 User is responsible for compliance with all applicable laws.
 For information about copyright law, please see https://www.cusys.edu/DigitalLibrary/copyright.html.

 ## Resources
+For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; [Colorado Shakespeare Festival Records](https://archives.colorado.edu/repositories/2/resources/714).

 ## Notes